top of page

 Where they do not use power-driven machinery

-The term "casual" in this case means:
+The term "casual" in this context means:

 Occasional